 Under the 2021 ESPP, eligible employees may purchase shares of the Company's common stock through payroll deductions of up to 15% of eligible compensation during an offering period.
 Generally, each offering period will be for 6 months as determined by the Company's board of directors.
-In no event may an employee purchase more than 100,000 shares per offering period based on the closing price on the first trading date of an offering period, or more than \$25,000 worth of stock during any calendar year.
+In no event may an employee purchase more than 100,000 shares per offering period based on the closing price on the first trading date of an offering period or the last trading date of an offering period, or more than \$25,000 worth of stock during any calendar year.
 The purchase price for shares to be purchased under the 2021 ESPP is 85% of the lesser of the market price of the Company's common stock on the first trading date of an offering period or on any purchase date during an offering period (March 14 or September 14).